awsdocs/aws-systems-manager-user-guide/doc_source/automation-documents.md

 For information about the AWS managed Automation documents that run scripts, see [Amazon managed Automation documents that run scripts](runbook-scripts.md)\.

+For information about using the AWS Toolkit for Visual Studio Code to create Automation documents, see [Working with Systems Manager Automation documents](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/systems-manager-automation-docs.html) in the *AWS Toolkit for Visual Studio Code User Guide*\.

 For information about using Document Builder to create a custom Automation document, see [Creating Automation documents using Document Builder](automation-document-builder.md)\.

 For information about creating custom Automation documents that run scripts, see the following topics: